Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-Basic liability coverage is what is required by law.
+Basic liability coverage is required by law.
 What is considered full coverage auto insurance in Colorado?
 It includes liability, comprehensive, and collision insurance.
 We’ll break down the average cost of each.

 Collision$287